fastify/fastify-funky/README.md

 });
 ```

-If function returns `Either` object, it will be handled in the same way as if you returned that `Either` object directly.
+If the function returns an `Either` object, it will be handled in the same way as if you returned that `Either` object directly.

-If function returns Promise, it will be resolved.
+If the function returns a Promise, it will be resolved.
 If Promise resolves to an `Either` object, it will be handled in the same way as if you returned that `Either` object directly.

-If function directly returns anything else, or if its Promise resolves to anything else, that result is passed further along the chain as the plugin execution result.
+If the function directly returns anything else, or if its Promise resolves to anything else, that result is passed further along the chain as the plugin execution result.

 Note that functions with parameters will be ignored by the plugin and passed-through as-is.